 Hidden disabilities and dementia: Can a sunflower lanyard help me?

-Sunflower lanyards have become a popular way for organisations to spot if someone has a non-visible disability, such as dementia.
-But are lanyards the best way to get support, and is there an element of risk for people with dementia?
-We explore this divisive topic.
+Sunflower lanyards have become a popular way to recognise if someone has a non-visible disability, such as dementia.
+But are lanyards the best way to get support and is there an element of risk for people with dementia?

 What is a sunflower lanyard?